 Acts Reading Plan | Week 9 | Day 5

 Take a deep breath in and then slowly let it out.
 Do this three times, noticing each time how your body and mind is relaxing a little bit more and you feel more present.
 Paul wrote in Philippians 4:11, “I have learned to be content whatever the circumstances.”
-As you come to spend time with Jesus this morning, ask Him to help you.trust Him more, and leave at his feet the ways you feel discontent.
+As you come to spend time with Jesus today, ask Him to help you to trust Him more, and leave at His feet the ways you feel discontent.

 Bible Reading: Acts 12:1-11

 It was about this time that King Herod arrested some who belonged to the church, intending to persecute them.
 He had James, the brother of John, put to death with the sword.
 When he saw that this met with approval among the Jews, he proceeded to seize Peter also.
 This happened during the Festival of Unleavened Bread.
 After arresting him, he put him in prison, handing him over to be guarded by four squads of four soldiers each.
 Herod intended to bring him out for public trial after the Passover.